 MuCLS creates X-rays through the collision of high-energy electrons with low-energy photons from an infrared laser.
 Like balls in billiard game, the photons collide with the electrons, absorbing some of their energy and thereby reaching the X-ray range.
 These collisions can be repeated 65 million times per second as the electrons circulate in a storage ring, and the photons revolve in a resonator.
 The volume of collisions, and thus the size of the X-ray source, is approximately 45-thousandths of a millimeter: about half the width of a human hair.

-Apart from being more compact, the new system has other advantages over conventional X-ray tubes.
+In addition to being more compact, the new system has other advantages over conventional X-ray tubes.
 The X-rays it produces are extremely bright and intense.
 These brilliant X-rays can distinguish materials better, meaning that are able to detect much smaller tumors in tissue in the future.
 The MuCLS research activities also include measuring bone properties in osteoporosis and determining altered sizes of pulmonary alveoli in diverse lung diseases.
-The scientists will initially use the instrument mainly for preclinical research, i.e. examining tissue samples from patients.
-They will also combine the new X-ray source with other systems, such as phase contrast.
+The scientists use the instrument mainly for preclinical research, i.e. examining tissue samples from patients.
+They also combine the new X-ray source with other systems, such as phase contrast.

 The Munich Compact Light Source (MuCLS) is presently operated at the MSB by the Biomedical Physics group (PI Pfeiffer) as part of the new Center for Advanced Laser Applications (CALA ), a joint project between TUM and Ludwig-Maximilians-Universität München (LMU).

 Dr. Martin Dierolf

 Munich School of BioEngineering